Do all new students have to attend orientation?

 - First-year students stay overnight in the Alderman Road Residence Area on day one of orientation.

-- Transfer students have the option to elect to stay overnight in the Alderman Road Residence Area following their one-day session (Session E or F only).
-The cost is $42 and may be paid at orientation check-in.
+- Transfer students may elect to stay overnight in the Alderman Road Residence Area following their one-day session (Session G or H only).
+The cost is $43 and may be paid at orientation check-in.

 - Students registered for Session K will move directly into their assigned housing for the academic year.